Benefits of acquiring a RES property.

 - Where the acquisition of an immovable property is made on the basis of a plan or during the construction phase, the contract shall be governed by the provisions of a “vente à terme” or “vente en l’état futur d’achèvement (VEFA)”, as the case may be, in accordance with the provisions of articles 1601-1 to 1601-45 of the Code Civil Mauricien.

 Investing in Mauritius is more attractive than many other places because of a very light tax regime.
-There are many tax benefits in Mauritius:
+There are many tax benefits in Mauritius such as:

 - Income tax of not more than 15%.